UK Landlord Insurance: What It Covers, How Much it Costs| 2026 Guide

 The landlord insurance average cost ranges from £225 to £235 annually, which roughly equals £18 per month.
 The costs range from £177 for detached, but the premium can range from £66 to £1400, depending on the Location, property type, and tenant profile.

-- First, we look costs of landlord insurance for different types of property:
+- First, we look at the costs of landlord insurance for different types of property:

 | Type | Cost |